ncsu-swat/IssueMut/Fuzz4All/README.md

 # Fuzz4All

-This folder contains the output logs for Fuzz4All and crashes we find.
+This folder contains crashes we find using Fuzz4All.

 ```shell
 - Fuzz4All